An alphabetical walk through the demo process, looking at everything from your initial intent to your eventual goals

 Create immediate interest by stating “unpublished material” so that a label person or a producer knows right away what they’re dealing with.
 It’s more attractive for them to take on something that hasn’t already appeared elsewhere and might require tedious licensing negotiations.

 But protect yourself by copyrighting your material, and encourage your clients to do the same so that there will never be a dispute over rights, something that can cost a lot of money and lead to a lot of burned bridges.
-Much information is available at www.loc.gov/copyright/ where you can click on links for downloadable forms to register your opus.
+There’s a lot of information available at www.loc.gov/copyright/ where you can click on links for downloadable forms to register your opus, or just do it online.

 Variety or not?

 As a songwriter who mostly shops songs in the hope that they’ll be performed by someone who’ll make them into a hit, you need very little by way of equipment to record your demos.
-If you purchased your PC in the last couple of years, it is likely to be suitable for the purpose, enhanced with a couple of mics, maybe a “breakout box” or mic preamp and the right software.
+If you purchased your PC in the last couple of years, it is likely to be suitable for the purpose, enhanced with a couple of mics, an audio interface, and the right software.

-Once you have the bare necessities (see the 1/2000 issue of Recording for free or dirt-cheap music software for the PC), you’ll still have to spend money, on a lawyer for getting your demo in the door, on postage, internet access (to get your MP3 files up on the web), and other expenses.
+Once you have the bare necessities, you’ll still have to spend money—on a lawyer for getting your demo in the door, on postage, internet access and cloud storage, a website to direct people to, and other expenses.
 So there’s a good reason for not expanding your writer’s studio into a production studio, although the temptation is always there.

 No wisdom comes to mind for these letters, except mother’s advice to “examine your zipper” before an important appointment. ’Nuff said.